-GEOGRAPHY

-A I eve
+GEOGRAPHY A Level

-Lead teacher: Miss Davenport Duration: 2 years

-Course requirement: A minimum of grade 6 in GCSE Geography where studied.
+Lead teacher: Miss Davenport Duration: 2 years Level of course: A Level Exam board: AQA Course requirement: A minimum of grade 6 in GCSE Geography where studied.
 All students will need a grade 5+ in Maths and English.